How we spend CIL money (2016)

 Please note, payments to areas without a Neighbourhood Plan are capped at £100 a year per council tax dwelling – for more information please see how the cap is applied.

 - 5% for CIL admin costs

 - any remaining money goes to infrastructure projects included in our Regulation 123 list

 We’ll pass CIL funds to parish and town councils twice a year:

 - CIL receipts collected between 1 April and 30 September will be passed to a parish or town council by 28 October

 - CIL receipts collected between 1 October and 31 March will be passed to a parish or town council by 28 April.

 Please refer to the guidance note for Town/Parish councils.

 What CIL funds have we received and spent so far?

-As CIL only came into effect on 1 April 2016 it is unlikely that we’ll receive significant funds this financial year.
+As CIL came into effect on 1 April 2016 it is unlikely that we’ll receive significant funds this financial year.
 However, we are providing a quarterly update on CIL income here.
-The figures below are as of 1 February 2017:
+The figures below are as of 24 May 2017: